centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-monitoring-centreon-central.md

 cat ~/.ssh/id_ed25519.pub
 ```

-Once done, copy the content of the public key file displayed by `cat` and paste it to `~/.ssh/authorized_keys` (must be created) on both of the central and apply the correct file permissions (still as the `centreon-engine` user):
+Once done, copy the content of the public key file displayed by `cat` and paste it to `~/.ssh/authorized_keys` (must be created) on the central and apply the correct file permissions (still as the `centreon-engine` user):

 ```
 chmod 600 ~/.ssh/authorized_keys
 ```

-Once this step completed on the exchange, all that remains is to initiate a first connection from the poller to the central (still as `centreon-engine` user):
+Initiate a first connection from the poller to the central (still as the `centreon-engine` user):

 ```
 ssh <central-ip-address>